alibaba/graph-learn/docs/quick_start.md

-In the [Model Programming](model_programming.md) tutorial, we have introduced some fundamental concepts of **GL**, such as `EgoGraph` and `EgoTensor`. we highly recommend you to go through it before continuing.
+In the [Model Programming](model_programming.md) tutorial, we have introduced some fundamental concepts of **GL**, such as `EgoGraph` and `EgoTensor`.
+We highly recommend you to go through it before continuing.

 ## How to build a learning based model